 Excerpt

-from Part One: Wisdom without Doctrine
+from Part One: Wisdom without Doctrine1.

 The most boring and unproductive question one can ask of any religion is whether or not it is true – in terms of being handed down from heaven to the sound of trumpets and supernaturally governed by prophets and celestial beings.